sieis/eamonn-hashnode-backups/cl1pp3n1y01lw8znv9kglcvjl.md

 ## Yes, My First-ish Time

 I've dabbled with SQL a couple times, but never truly dove all the way in.
 I took [Google's Data Analytics](https://grow.google/certificates/data-analytics/#?modal_active=none) certification last year, and it gave a nice cursory overview of SQL, Big Query, Tableau and the R language.
 But, I'm ready to sink my teeth into understanding how to use PostgreSQL out in the wild.
-And, I must admit, I'm not exactly sure what the difference between PostgreS

 ## It's in Beta